TeddyMeg/EthioChicken-ERP/README.md

-# Ethichicken ERP Web Application
+# Ethio Chicken ERP Web Application

 This is a professional README file for a standard MERN stack web application for Ethichicken ERP.